 Visitors on the autism spectrum and their families are invited to experience the museum before the crowds.
-You can visit with the dinosaurs, explore our children’s discovery center Outside In, see our special Dinosaurs Around the World exhibit and wander through the dioramas at your own pace.
+You can visit with the dinosaurs, explore our children’s discovery center Outside In, and wander through the dioramas at your own pace.

 Preregistration is required (same-day registration is available onsite).
 If you would like to attend, please contact our visitor services department at 215-299-1060 or AccessToScience@ansp.org.
 Please provide the following information: contact name, email, phone, total number of attendees, number of children and their ages.
 To ensure a positive experience, space is limited!

 Due to the current COVID situation, access to science is currently on hold.
 Check back soon for updates, as we plan to restart this program soon.

 This project was made possible in part by the Institute of Museum and Library Services.

 Museum Stories for Exhibits

 Museum Stories describe the Academy’s exhibits from a child’s perspective.
 They are built to help you and your child choose the exhibits you want to see ahead of your visit.
 The stories, specifically designed for children with developmental disabilities, include visual elements and easy–to-follow narratives.
 Some of the stories come in two versions, or levels.
 Level 1 stories are designed for younger children or children considered to be low-functioning, while the Level 2 stories are best for older or high-functioning children.
 The Museum Stories are appropriate for any child who is interested in knowing about the exhibits.